3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 The Head Start staff (formerly, Early Head Start and Head Start) compensation landscape is readying for transformation with the introduction of the August 2024 Final Rule on Supporting the Head Start Workforce and Consistent Quality Programming.
 The final rule outlines new and enhanced changes to the Head Start Program Performance Standards (HSPPS) in three main areas: workforce support, mental health and other quality improvements.

 While the prior version of the HSPPS did not contain any requirements for staff wages or benefits, the final rule will require that, by August 1, 2031, programs with more than 200 funded slots comply with the following compensation changes.
-These additions aim to assist with retaining and attracting staff and making measurable progress toward pay parity with local or neighboring school district teachers.
+These additions aim to assist with retaining and attracting staff and making measurable progress toward pay parity with local or neighboring school district teachers, addressing long-standing issues of why nonprofits pay so little and how much can nonprofits pay employees.

-- Align wages for comparable positions across Head Start Preschool and Early Head Start programs, reflective of staff qualifications and experience.
+- Align wages for comparable positions across Head Start preschool and Early Head Start programs, reflective of staff qualifications and experience.
+This promotes nonprofit pay equity within all Head Start organizations.

 The final rule also mandates that programs offer employee benefits to staff by August 1, 2028.
 Specifically, programs with more than 200 funded slots must offer the following to full-time staff (+30 hours):